Five Things to Avoid When Using AI for Writing

-1. Avoid copying AI-generated text
+1. Never copy AI-generated text

 When asked, AI can produce whole paragraphs or even your whole essay.
 Although this may seem like a convenient solution, copying AI-generated text can get you into trouble.
 AI possesses a distinctive writing style that often comes across as sophisticated, making it easier for your professors to detect AI use and penalise you for it.